We have compiled a list of frequently asked questions which we hope will be helpful to you.

 Are there rides at Drusillas?

 We have a few rides here at Drusillas.
-Hello Kitty Secret Garden is a themed area within the Park which consists of three rides – a car ride, a “reach for the sky” hopper ride and a tea cup ride.
+Hello Kitty Secret Garden is a themed area within the Park which consists of three rides – a car ride, a “reach for the sky” hopper ride and a tea cup ride (some height restrictions apply).
 The Hello Kitty Secret Garden is the only Hello Kitty attraction in Europe.
 We are also the only visitor attraction in the South of England to have a permanent Thomas & Friends train ride.

 Can we feed the animals?